-Rabbit calicivirus, RVHDV1 (also known as rabbit haemorrhagic disease or RHDV) has been present in New Zealand for decades and is in the Franklin area, we currently us Cylap® to vaccinate against this.
+Rabbit calicivirus, RVHDV1 (also known as rabbit haemorrhagic disease or RHDV) has been present in New Zealand for decades and is in the Franklin area, we currently use Cylap® to vaccinate against this.

 A new strain of the rabbit calicivirus RHDV2 was confirmed in New Zealand in May last year.
 The strain has been confirmed present in the North Island but not in the Franklin area yet (as far as we know) but because the virus is highly contagious, it is only a matter of time before it spreads here.

 A vaccine called Filavac® is now being imported into NZ and will protect against both strains of RHDV.
-It can be given from 10 weeks of age with an annual booster and is in stock at Franklin Vets.
+It can be given from 10 weeks of age with an annual booster and we have limited stock at Franklin Vets.

 Cylap is still available and will protect against the strain known to be in our area.